docs

 sudo apt-get install cloud-initramfs-growroot

-• Step 2: Expand the Partition Table
+• Step 2: Expand Partition Table

 LANG=en_US.UTF-8